amitrathod101/docker-concepts/docker-lab.md

     %docker run -dp 3000:3000 getting-started
 - -d command tells docker to run the command in the detached mode.
 You can also explicitly type --detach
-- -p tells the port mapping information.
+- -p is for publishing ports.
 The port of the left is the port on your computer and the port on the right is the port on the container.
 - You could also give a name to your container using --name option, Its optional.

 11> Voila!
 You did the following: